Summit-DevLabs/motion-hive/DECAP_CMS_SETUP.md

 1. **"Not found" error when clicking GitHub login**:
    - Make sure Netlify Identity is properly configured
    - Check that your Vercel domain is added to Netlify Identity allowed domains
-   - Verify the Netlify Identity widget is loaded in `public/admin/index.html`
+   - Verify the Netlify Identity widget is loaded in `public/admin/cms.html`
+   - Ensure GitHub OAuth provider is configured in Netlify Identity

 2. **Malformed URL errors**:
-   - This was fixed by removing custom OAuth endpoints from `config.yml`
+   - This was fixed by using the working configuration from commit b52a7b75b8f1b3dbbf34a96c4b6ecad40ef9883b
-   - Decap CMS now uses Netlify's authentication proxy correctly
+   - Using static file approach with proper Vercel rewrites

 3. **Organization access prompts**:
    - The current setup should only request access to your personal repositories